Ioannis Filimon: Actions in Revolutionary Greece

 In October 1821, when he arrived in the Peloponnese from Constantinople, Filimon served as the secretary of Dimitrios Ypsilantis, with whose family he had been connected for a long time.
-In 1825 he entered the service of the Mavromichalis family, and returned to the service of Dimitrios Ypsilantis as the secretary of his staff until 1829.
 While he was in the service of Ypsilantis, he witnessed the failed siege of Nafplio (December 4, 1821) and the surrender of Acrocorinth by the Turks on January 14, 1822.
 He fell ill with typhus and was unable to accompany Ypsilantis in his campaign to Eastern Greece in 1822.

 After recovering, Filimon was hired as a secretary of the Executive Authority by Theodoros Negris and copied the first Constitution of Greece which had been voted by the First National Assembly.
 Two months later, he went to Fthiotida to meet with Ypsilantis; they then returned together to Tripoli, where Ypsilantis took over as President of the Parliament.
 During Dramali's invasion in Peloponnese (July 5, 1822), he provided Kolokotronis with accurate information about the forces of the enemy's vanguard and about the fortress of Argos Larissa, which was empty and so Kolokotronis could occupy it.
 From July 16–19, 1822, his life was in danger during the battles against Dramali.

-Filimon became the chief secretary of Dimitrios Ypsilantis.
-He worked as a secretary in the government of Georgios Kountouriotis and in the spring of 1825 as a secretary of P. Mavromichalis.
+He worked as a secretary in the government of Georgios Kountouriotis and in the spring of 1825 as a secretary of Petrobey Mavromichalis.
+He returned to the service of Dimitrios Ypsilantis as the secretary of his staff until 1829.

 Kapodistrian period

-Filimon declared himself uninvolved in all the anti-Kapodistrian unrest while until the beginning of 1831 he enjoyed the trust of the Mavromichalis family.
-Kanellos Deligiannis informs us that Filimon was willing to collaborate with Petrobeis Mavromichalis for the best organization of the opposition in Mani.
-Deligiannis states that Filimon then resiled and betrayed Mavromichalis.
-In fact, a proposal was made to Filimon to publish an anti-government newspaper, but he refused.
-This is inferred by the fact that, as he confesses, he had joined the pro-government camp and he had also submitted a report to the Governor regarding the deteriorating internal political situation and how to overcome it.
-But the main reason was that he wanted to cooperate more actively against the opposition by publishing a pro-government newspaper.
-Filimon agreed with Kapodistrias that a precondition for the smooth functioning of the parliamentary regime was the distribution of national lands to the landless.
-However, there were obstacles that delayed this development.
-More specifically, the border demarcation of the new state had to be preceded so that these estates could be distributed to the landless after the assessment of the demographic situation.
-The accusations against Kapodistrias had to be refuted, which is why he proposed to Augustine Kapodistrias the publication of a newspaper entitled The Eirinikos, at the end of March and the beginning of April 1831.
+In 1831, unrest against governor of the Greek State, Ioannis Kapodistrias, affected Filimon as well.
+Initially, he declared that he did not wish to be involved; up until the beginning of 1831, he had maintained good relations with the Mavromichalis family, Kapodistrias' foes.
+Kanellos Deligiannis wrote that at first Filimon was willing to collaborate with Petrobey Mavromichalis for the best organization of the opposition against the Ottomans in Mani.
+According to Deligiannis, Filimon eventually backed down and betrayed Mavromichalis, by refusing to publish an anti-government newspaper.
+According to Filimon himself, he had joined the pro-government camp and had also submitted a report to the Governor regarding the deteriorating internal political situation, alongside suggestions on how to overcome it.

+However, Filimon's real target was Kapodistria's opposition and he wished to attack them by way of publishing a pro-government newspaper.
+Filimon agreed with Kapodistrias that in order for the parliamentary regime to function properly, Greece's landless citizens should receive land by the government.
+However, there were obstacles that delayed this development; more specifically, the border demarcation of the new state had to be preceded so that these estates could be distributed to the landless, after the assessment of the demographic situation.
+Moreover, the accusations made against Kapodistrias' government had to be refuted immediately, which is why Filimon decided to suggest to Augustine Kapodistrias the publication of a pro-Kapodistrias newspaper entitled The Eirinikos, at the end of March and the beginning of April 1831.